System call

-In computing, a system call (commonly abbreviated to syscall) is the programmatic way in which a computer program requests a service from the operating system on which it is executed.
+In computing, a system call (syscall) is the programmatic way in which a computer program requests a service from the operating system on which it is executed.
 This may include hardware-related services (for example, accessing a hard disk drive or accessing the device's camera), creation and execution of new processes, and communication with integral kernel services such as process scheduling.
 System calls provide an essential interface between a process and the operating system.

 In most systems, system calls can only be made from userspace processes, while in some systems, OS/360 and successors for example, privileged system code also issues system calls.

+For embedded systems, system calls typically do not change the privilege mode of the CPU.

 Privileges

 The architecture of most modern processors, with the exception of some embedded systems, involves a security model.
 For example, the rings model specifies multiple privilege levels under which software may be executed: a program is usually limited to its own address space so that it cannot access or modify other running programs or the operating system itself, and is usually prevented from directly manipulating hardware devices (e.g. the frame buffer or network devices).

 However, many applications need access to these components, so system calls are made available by the operating system to provide well-defined, safe implementations for such operations.
 The operating system executes at the highest level of privilege, and allows applications to request services via system calls, which are often initiated via interrupts.
 An interrupt automatically puts the CPU into some elevated privilege level and then passes control to the kernel, which determines whether the calling program should be granted the requested service.
 If the service is granted, the kernel executes a specific set of instructions over which the calling program has no direct control, returns the privilege level to that of the calling program, and then returns control to the calling program.